This post contains affiliate links.

 • In a medium bowl mix together flour, salt, and baking soda.

 • Stir the dry ingredients into the bowl with the wet ingredients and begin to mix.
 Add chocolate chips, stirring just until combined.
 The dough will be soft.
-You can refrigerate it at this point for 30 minutes or up to 2 days (or freeze for longer).
+Refrigerate dough for 30 minutes or up to 2 days (or freeze for longer).

 • Scoop dough into balls and place on a cookie sheet.
 Bake for 8-14 minutes (depending on size) or until set on top.
 Cool for 10-15 minutes on a baking sheet before moving to a wire cooling rack.